 HSA Contribution and Income Limits

-The IRS announced on March 5, 2018 that they are retroactively changing the 2018 contribution limits to $6,850 due to a calculation change.
+The IRS announced on May 4, 2018 that they are retroactively changing the 2018 contribution limits back to $6,900 after retroactively reducing them in March.
 The chart has been updated to reflect the change.

 2018 Contribution Limit